carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 >
 > 1. Write a nextflow script `process_ex1.nf` that executes the following bash command in the script block.
 > ~~~
-> echo "The nextflow parameters are $params"
+> echo "The Nextflow parameters are $params"
 ~ ~~~
 > Run the command below
 > ~~~~